Gabatrix: the Violet Wave

 “Did you call them?
 Your division?”

 “No ...
 Yeah, I know.
 Like I said ...
-I am alright.”
+I’m alright.”

 “This sucks ...
 I can’t even think straight.”

 “Yeah...”
 Javier said.
-“The defense fleet is bigger than it ever was ... and Mars and T’rintar clan have our backs too.”
+“The defense fleet is bigger than it ever was ... and Mars and T’rintar have our backs too.”

-“Alright, everyone listen up!”
+“Alright, everyone, listen up!”
 Commander Himanshu said as the room began to quiet down.

 It was a few minutes later as Javier and Cason entered the officer’s briefing room.
 It was the same room that he did his presentation just prior.
 The single table was filled to capacity.
 There must have been over hundreds of personnel present.
 The rest of the other officers and chiefs were standing to listen to the briefing that would determine what would happen next.
 The room was tense as a sense of unease filled the area.

 Javier noted that Admiral Anaya and Fleet Admiral Gray were not present.
 Under a situation like this, they were not to be a part of this meeting.
-They were kept in their respected posts to command the battle properly.
+They were kept in their respective posts to command the battle properly.
 This left Himanshu as the man to pass the buck to the lower chain of command.

 “Right now,” Himanshu continued.
 “We have detected no further warships that are present in the system.
 The enemy fleet remains in position and is ignoring our hails.
 Martian command and the other fleets are formulating a strategy to push them out of the system.
 Right now, command feels the best strategy is to take our defense fleet and meet them head-on.”

 The projection switched as it showed a holographic simulation of the Aphadus defense fleet going straight towards the Shal’rein fleet.
-The projection showed the Shal’rein ships being destroyed.
+The projection simulation showed the Shal’rein ships being destroyed.

 “While our fleets are far superior to the Shal’rein attack fleet, we anticipate the possibility of the Shal’rein to use their railguns to shell Aphadus.
 Expect the possibility of bombardment.
 I want everyone to stay with their divisions and be ready in case they commit to this action.
 That is all that I have.
 We have all been trained for every scenario out there.
 I trust the staff to be able to make the correct decisions.
 Be prepared for possible causalities.
 Are there any questions?”